-During the 2020 year, HESTA contributed approximately \$597 million of taxes on behalf of our members in both Australia and overseas jurisdictions.
+During Financial Year 2021, ending 30 June 2021, HESTA paid approximately \$1 billion of taxes on behalf of our members in both Australia and overseas jurisdictions.

 The Tax Transparency Code (The Code) is a set of principles and standards developed by the Board of Taxation in 2016, to help guide the public disclosure of various tax Information.

 This report is designed to provide insight into HESTA's:

-- tax strategy and governance arrangements; and - extensive contribution of taxes paid.
+- · Tax strategy and governance arrangements; and - Extensive contribution of taxes paid

-This report is published on a voluntary basis and is a testament to our commitment to improved tax disclosure to our members and other interested parties.
+This report is published on a voluntary basis and is part of our commitment to improved tax disclosure to our members and other interested parties.

-In adopting this Voluntary Tax Transparency Code (The Code), we are mindful of the complexities around tax.
-We have tried to balance the requirements of the disclosures within the Code along with keeping this report simple and easy for the reader to understand.
+In adopting The Code, we are mindful of the complexities around tax.
+We have tried to balance The Code's disclosure requirements with keeping this report simple and easy for the reader to understand.